YogaPan/Alarm-Clock/README.md

 # Alarm Clock

-This is an 'electron + webpack + react' example for this slide: https://hackmd.io/p/rJpxFxuu
+This is an "electron + webpack + react" example for this slide: https://hackmd.io/p/rJpxFxuu

 ## How to start?